-The second dimension where change might be remarkable is strategic engagement of movements with states.
-Women's movements traditionally use less obtrusive persuasive strategies, including participation in consultation processes or lobbying policy makers, more often than disruption (Htun and Weldon, 2012).
-Yet, in context of state hostility and closure such strategies are inefficient.
-More disruptive repertoires, including petitioning policy makers, street protests, other protest actions or well-communicated events that achieve influence by changing public opinion (McAdam and Su, 2002), or suing the state before international courts or organizations, will be prioritized.
+The second dimension where change might be remarked is strategic engagement of movements with the state.
+Women's movement organizations traditionally use persuasive strategies, including participation in consultation processes or lobbying policymakers, more often than disruption.93 Yet, in the context of state hostility and closure such strategies are inefficient.
+More disruptive repertoires-including petitioning policymakers, street protests, other protest actions or well-communicated events that achieve influence by changing public opinion,94 or suing the state before international courts or organizations-come to be prioritized.
 On the one hand, such confrontational or disruptive strategies may result in more radically framed claims that are less open to negotiation.
-On the other hand, use of such strategies requires different movement capacities and infrastructure (Andrews, 2001), such as legal expertise to litigate, grassroots capacity and infrastructure to mobilize that, but also openness to coalition work.
-Strength and capacity of movements before the period of backsliding has an impact on whether such capacity is available.
-Movements which had diversified capacities (Andrews, 2001) might be in a better position to turn to confrontational strategies.
+On the other hand, use of such strategies requires different movement capacities and infrastructure,95 such as legal expertise to litigate, grassroots capacity and infrastructure to mobilize as well as openness to coalition work.
+The strength and capacity of movements before the period of backsliding has an impact on whether such capacity is available.
+Movements that had diversified capacities96 might be in a better position to turn to confrontational strategies.

-During the democratization period, women's rights groups in the CEE region strongly relied on transactional activism (Tarrow and Petrova, 2007; Krizsán and Roggeband, 2018a) rather than grassroots activism to pursue gender policy change, meaning that they focused on networking with other organizations, including state actors.
-It is through strategically chosen patterns of engagement with state and with other civil society actors that gender policy progress could take place in countries of the region (Krizsán and Roggeband, 2018a).
-Movements with diverse organizational patterns that combined insider and outsider engagement strategies with states, using complementarily a compromise seeking approach and a more radical and critical approach, were the most successful in gendering adopted policies (Krizsán and Roggeband, 2018a).
+During the democratization period, women's rights groups in the CEE strongly relied on transactional activism97 rather than grassroots activism to pursue gender policy change, meaning that they focused on strategically chosen patterns of engagement with the state and with other civil society actors to make progress in this regard.98 Movements with diverse organizational patterns that combined insider and outsider strategies with the state, using both a compromise-seeking approach and a more radical and critical approach, were the most successful in gendering adopted policies.99